whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 Black Lives Matter isn't the only astroturf movement in the United States.
 For example, the multibillionaire Koch brothers have spent over $160 million to fund at least 90 "independent" research and opinion organizations to trick people into thinking climate change is fake -- all to protect their investment in their oil and chemical company.[xxx-greenpeace koch]

-Creating and controlling astroturf social movements is common in unhealthy cultures where a few powerful people control vast wealth and work to keep it at any cost.
+Creating and controlling astroturf social movements is common in unhealthy nations where a few powerful people control vast wealth and work to keep it at any cost.

 Whether attacking activists, undermining social movements, or sponsoring astroturf social groups, authorities selfishly work to undermine solidarity in countless ways to maintain the status quo.
-If people wanted to create a culture without this deep selfishness, how might they do this?
+If people wanted to create a nation without this deep selfishness, how might they do this?

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #12<br/>Channel your anger</div>
 <div class="rev-act-body">How do you feel reading about such profound corruption in the "justice system"?
-How do you feel knowing that, since you live in an unfree, unhealthy culture, you would be punished if you confronted any legal authorities to seek real justice for the prisoners?<br/><br/>If you feel anger or other difficult feelings reading about this, that's ok.
+How do you feel knowing that, since you live in an unfree, unhealthy nation, you would be punished if you confronted any legal authorities to seek real justice for the prisoners?<br/><br/>If you feel anger or other difficult feelings reading about this, that's ok.
 The energy behind those feelings is a gift; it's the energy that can motivate you to help stand for real justice.
 Remember that you're not alone, and plenty of other people want justice just like you.
-Find a productive way to channel that energy, such as by confronting injustices where you live, educating others, or helping found a new healthy culture where people would never tolerate such abuses.</div></div>
+Find a productive way to channel that energy, such as by confronting injustices where you live, educating others, or helping found a new healthy nation where people would never tolerate such abuses.</div></div>

 ### A Case Study in Creating a Society that Chooses Generous Servant-Leaders: The Haudenosaunee

 Imagine living in a society where the leaders are the most generous, and where the leaders encourage deep solidarity and connection instead of sabotaging it.
 Imagine a society where activists who confront injustice are rewarded with gratitude instead of being punished.

-This is not a fantasy, but the normal way people live in healthy cultures.
+This is not a fantasy, but the normal way people live in healthy nations.
 The Haudenosaunee's traditional leaders were their spiritual leaders, and were expected to be extremely generous.
 Leaders "act[ed] more as conduits of the will of the people than as independent representatives of the people,"[xxx-a basic call to consciousness|p38] and "when they don't perform, the will of the people will remove them."[xxx-original instructions|a democracy based on peace]

 What sort of society would have the spiritual strength to choose leaders like this, and to replace any leader who does not live up to their standards?
 Fortunately, the Haudenosaunee offer an example.

 Long ago, several nations in eastern North America were suffering in seemingly endless war when they finally came together and decided to create a confederacy to ensure lasting peace.
-This became known as the Haudenosaunee Confederacy, also known as the Iroquois, which has survived as a healthy culture for over 900 years.
+This became known as the Haudenosaunee Confederacy, also known as the Iroquois, which has survived as a healthy nation for over 900 years.

 In their book _A Basic Call to Consciousness_, Haudenosaunee writers summarized many crucial aspects of their society that have allowed them to maintain a respectful way of life among the people, and between the people and the Earth for over nine centuries.

-It is impossible to briefly recount all the ways the Haudenosaunee have maintained a healthy culture for so long, but I believe these elements have many lessons to teach:
+It is impossible to briefly recount all the ways the Haudenosaunee have maintained a healthy nation for so long, but I believe these elements have many lessons to teach:

 1. _Solidarity_: As one people, they stood in solidarity to ensure that if anyone were attacked, the entire Confederacy would respond.[xxx-a basic call to consciousness|p35]<sup>,</sup>[xxx-a basic call to consciousness|p37]